 Every year, there are millions of health insurance claims submitted in Florida to healthcare companies that try to make quality care a bit more affordable.
 Out of these millions of claims, a minor percentage of them tend to be fraudulent.
-If you have been charged with healthcare fraud in West Palm Beach, we have successfully handled cases like these in the past and are here to help you.
+If you have been charged with healthcare fraud in West Palm Beach, our white collar crimes lawyers have successfully handled cases like these in the past and are here to help you.

 Out of the different kinds of insurance frauds practiced in America, and in particular West Palm Beach, FL, medical insurance fraud accounts for a major portion of the false claims made, showcasing why this issue has become such a major problem.

 It is unfortunate that a large share of medical management sharp practice is undertaken by dishonest healthcare providers who do not truly have the best interest of their patients at heart.
 Medical management sharp practice can occur in a variety of circumstances, from duplicate tests and procedures, hacking of patient’s medical files, to submitting false claims.

 The National Health Care Anti-Fraud Association or NHCAA states that the most common kinds of medical management sharp practice are: